What is it?

 How did it get to Leeds?

-Lord Saville ran a number of excavations and this statue was found during a dig in Lanuvium in 1880.
-The statue was probably associated with a temple site.
-Statues depicting the gods were often used as displays of public art.
+Lord Saville, the British Ambassador to Rome, ran a number of excavations while he was in Italy.
+This statue was found during a dig in Lanuvium in 1880.
+The statue was probably made for a temple or as a public artwork.